florentin-salomez/florentin-salomez.github.io/_pages/about.md

 =====
 This is my current research question.
 But first let's define some terms used here:
-- sustainable: in the sense of absolute sustainability.
-It means that I want to find ways to design power converters that are not better regarding the environnemental impacts but good enough regarding the planetary limits.
+- **sustainable**: in the sense of *absolute sustainability*.
+It means that I want to find ways to design power converters that are not only *better* regarding environnemental impacts but *good enough* regarding the **planetary limits**.
-- power electronics: the electrical converters used in our everyday life and in more specific equipments on electrical networks and grids.
+- **power electronics**: the electrical converters used in our everyday life and in more specific equipments on electrical networks and grids.
-- more: this is a never ending journey I wish to contribute to.
+- **more**: this is a never ending journey I wish to contribute to.

 Current research position 🧑‍🎓
 =====